 - Just walk away from the devices, even you parents—leave those cell phones at home—go somewhere and have fun together.

-- Then do it again, and again, and again.
+- Then do it again next week, and again the next week, and again…

 Soon you and your child will find out that play is not dangerous, play doesn’t need organization, and play is fun.